 To examine how the digital thread enables innovation in the face of great challenges, let’s jump back to the present and check back in with Susan and her colleagues at our fictional medical device company, Kuality Kare.
 In this scenario, we assume they have a modern digital infrastructure in place, and this dramatically improves their ability to innovate and deliver.

 Using advanced analytics, Kuality Kare has identified a market need brought about by the pandemic.
 With minor changes to an existing product, they can help fill this crucial gap.
 If Kuality Kare can act quickly, it can help the world combat the pandemic and serve shareholders by offsetting lost revenue to their elective surgery products business.
-Luckily, the company has spent the last two years investing in its digital capabilities, so Susan feels confident in her team’s agility and preparedness for this challenge.
+Luckily, the company has spent the last few years investing in its digital capabilities, so Susan feels confident in her team’s agility and preparedness for this challenge.

 Susan’s colleague Bill is driving new ways of working in product design.
 He recently led Kuality Kare’s shift to cloud-based CAD tools – which integrate seamlessly with their product lifecycle management (PLM) systems – and Bill is especially grateful to avoid the pains that come with traditional file-based CAD systems that limit collaboration.
 His rapid adoption of game-changing new features – like the ability for his design team to collaborate on the same CAD model in real time – allows them to iterate quickly as they adjust an existing product’s design to fill the identified market need.